QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 Paul concludes in Galatians 5:1: "It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery."

-The "Yoke" is not God's law in the abstract; it is placing yourself under the Sinai Covenant as a binding obligation.
-You are submitting to a system that Jesus fulfilled, so that believers are no longer under the Sinai covenant as their governing system.
+The "yoke" is not God's law in general; it is putting yourself under the Sinai covenant as a binding obligation.
+You would be submitting to a system that Jesus has already fulfilled—so that believers are no longer under the Sinai covenant as their standard.

 One danger of the Hebrew Roots Movement is that it can take sincere believers—people like you who genuinely want to please God—and place them under a performance framework that Scripture describes as a "yoke."

-A core claim in MTOI teaching is that the Sinai Covenant is still the binding operating system for believers.
-But the data says otherwise:
+A core claim in MTOI teaching is that the Sinai covenant is still the binding standard for believers.
+But what the Bible says points the other way:

-- The Priesthood Problem: Hebrews 7:12 confirms that when the Priesthood changed to Jesus, the Law had to change.
-You cannot run the "Old Law" on the "New Priesthood."
+- The priesthood: Hebrews 7:12 says that when the priesthood changed to Jesus, the law had to change.
+You cannot keep the old law with the new priesthood.

-- The Structural Reality: Without a Temple, Priesthood, or Sacrifices, you are practicing a selective subset of rules.
-You are keeping the shadow while the Reality (Christ) is standing right in front of you.
+- The reality: Without a temple, priesthood, or sacrifices, you are only keeping a selective set of rules.
+You are holding to the shadow while the reality (Christ) is right in front of you.

-- The "Pagan Church" Myth: History shows that Christians gathered on the first day of the week centuries before Constantine.
-The "Babylon" narrative creates a direct tension with Jesus's promise regarding His Church.
+- The "pagan church" myth: History shows that Christians gathered on the first day of the week centuries before Constantine.
+The "Babylon" story clashes with Jesus's promise about His Church.

-- The Definition of Sin: "Sin is lawlessness" means rejecting God's authority as revealed in Messiah.
-God’s authority has now commanded us to listen to His Son (Hebrews 1:1-2), who brought a Better Covenant.
+- What sin means: "Sin is lawlessness" means rejecting God's authority as revealed in Messiah.
+God has now told us to listen to His Son (Hebrews 1:1-2), who brought a better covenant.

 You are standing at a crossroads.

-- Path A: Continue trying to reconstruct a broken covenant system, isolating yourself from the Body of Christ, and living under the constant pressure of a "Yoke."
+- Path A: Keep trying to rebuild a covenant system that is no longer in place, isolate yourself from the rest of Christ's body, and live under the constant weight of a "yoke."

-- Path B: Accept that the Shadow has served its purpose.
-Accept that the Reality has come.
-Accept that you are Justified by Faith and Sanctified by the Spirit.
+- Path B: Accept that the shadow has done its job.
+Accept that the reality has come.
+Accept that you are justified by faith and made holy by the Spirit.

 You don't need to learn Hebrew to know God.
 You don't need to wear tassels to be holy.
 The New Covenant marker is faith working through love, by the Spirit.